TusharIbtekar/rusty-c-compiler/README.md

 This project is a simple C compiler written in Rust.
 It demonstrates the basic stages of compilation, including lexical analysis, parsing, semantic analysis, intermediate code generation, and final code generation.

+To get an overview of how a compiler works, [read here](https://github.com/TusharIbtekar/rusty-c-compiler)

 ## Features

 - Lexical analysis (tokenization)